topimg

 African American Settlements in Cass County, Michigan

 The Chain Lake Baptist Church is the oldest African American church in our region.
 It was established in the late 1830s.
 Here, people worshiped freely and celebrated their freedom.
-A walk through the cemetery at Chain Lake Baptist Church reminds us of the many African American families that have lived in this area for many generations.
+A walk through the cemetery at Chain Lake Baptist Church reminds us of the many African American families that have lived in this area for numerous generations.
 There is a historical marker at Chain Lake Baptist Church that tells of the role of the African American church in the antislavery movement.

 The area of Cass County known as Paradise Lake developed into a popular African American community.
-This beautiful lake property was originally owned by the Bonine family, who had actively supported the needs of local African American families for generations.
-Known throughout Michigan, Indiana and Illinois as a summer resort, the Paradise Lake community grew out of the desire for recreational facilities for the Black community, who were commonly excluded from enjoying White-owned businesses and public places.
+This beautiful lakeChildren and adults wading in a lake, historical black-and-white photo. property was originally owned by the Bonine family, who had actively supported the needs of local African American families for generations.
+Known throughout Michigan, Indiana and Illinois as a summer resort, the Paradise Lake community grew out of the desire for recreational facilities for the Black community, who were commonly excluded from enjoying white-owned businesses and public places.

-slide29_local churches baptizing in Paradise LakeLocal churches often baptized their members in Paradise Lake.
+Local churches often baptized their members at Paradise Lake.

 At the height of African American settlement in Cass County, the area offered the Gray Hotel, dining establishments, tennis courts, boating, swimming, horseback riding and other leisure activities.
-These facilities served both Black, and White people.
+These facilities served both Black and white people.

-Calvin Center School, a one-room schoolhouse, was attended by both Black and White students.
-Medora Powell was the school marm at this school around 1900.
-Medora was related to the Powell family who lived in South Bend, Indiana.
-Also located near Calvin Center School wasslide35_Calvin Community Chapel Calvin Community Chapel.
+Old stone church building with a tower and surrounding green lawns, part of The History Museum exhibits.Calvin Center School, a one-room schoolhouse, was attended by both Black and white students.
+Medora Powell was the schoolmarm at this school around 1900.
+Medora was related to the Powell family, who lived in South Bend, Indiana.
+Also near Calvin Center School was the Calvin Community Chapel.
 This church was built of fieldstones gathered by local African Americans.
 The chapel grounds served as a gathering place for an annual summer picnic called a “bush meeting.”
 Everyone attended this special summer event.
 The “bush meetings” were held in the wooded area behind the chapel.
-A potluck meal became the traditional fare for these special occasions and was often referred to as a “dinner on the grounds.”
+A potluck meal became the traditional fare for these special occasions and was often referred to as a “dinner on the ground.”

 The Powell Family and Early Black Churches in South Bend